baswerc/routes/README.md

 ### RoutesServlet

-The `RoutesServlet` can be used to map HTTP requests to routes.
+The <a href="http://baswerc.github.io/routes/javadoc/">RoutesServlet</a> can be used to map HTTP requests to routes.
 Any HTTP request the `RoutesServlet` does not find a matching route for is returned a 404 (`HttpServletResponse.setStatus(404)`).

 ````xml